CrossFit Coach

 When people start CrossFit, is it recommended that they ONLY do CrossFit, or should they mix in other kinds of workouts (cardio, weights, yoga) as well?
 In other words, is CrossFit meant to be a an all-in-one fitness solution?

-Asked by sugar Kane over 11 years ago
+Asked by sugar Kane almost 12 years ago

 Since we have the variety of movements we have, it realy isn't necessary to do other things.
 We have a metabolic conditioning component as well as lift a lot of weights, every day here at CrossFit Hell's Kitchen.
 We have a mobility class to help with flexibility and mobiity as wel as a Pilates Class.
 I can't think of much that one woud want or need to do outside of here, maybe swim as no CrossFit I know of has a pool, or cycle out doors.
 Other than that, I cannot think of what else anyone woud need.
 Yes, CrossFit is an all in one training methodology.